 You can currently install radiant heating with a wide range of flooring options, including:

-Few things are more relaxing than a long, hot bath – especially if your rental is in the mountains, where guests will likely be skiing or hiking out in the cold all day long.
-Upgrade your standard bathtub to a jet tub, the most common brand being Whirlpool, to turn your bathroom into a makeshift spa for winter visitors.
+There are few things that allow guests to unwind and relax, like a hot bath – especially if your rental is in the mountains, where guests will likely be skiing or hiking out in the cold all day long.
+Hot tubs are normally placed outside in the backyard.
+However, if you do not have the space required for a hot tub, upgrade your standard bathtub to a jet tub, transforming your bathroom into a makeshift spa for winter visitors.

 The key is using signs to ensure guests take good care of it at all times.
 Carolyn Mosby of Hot Tub Works suggests the following signage for hot tubs, which can also work for your new jet tub: